Jamin Elliott

-Jamin Elliott (born October 5, 1979) is a former American football wide receiver.
-He was drafted by the Chicago Bears in the sixth round in 2002 NFL Draft.
+Jamin Elliott (born October 5, 1979) is an American former professional football wide receiver.
+He was selected by the Chicago Bears in the sixth round in 2002 NFL draft with the 203rd overall pick.
 He played college football at Delaware.
 With the New England Patriots, he won Super Bowl XXXVIII over the Carolina Panthers.

-In 2006, Elliott was convinced by former Delaware teammate Matt Nagy to join him on the Georgia Force of the Arena Football League.
+In 2006, Elliott was convinced by former Delaware teammate Matt Nagy to join him on the Georgia Force of the Arena Football League (AFL).
 That year, he caught 66 passes for 745 yards and 12 touchdowns for the Force.